 There is one additional thing I do after every 1,000 rounds or so: I remove the firing pin and extractor.
 I clean them and the channels they live in.
 Most importantly I do this because carbon can build up in the 1911’s extractor channel.
 This can place pressure on the extractor and limit range of motion, leading to extractor failure or breakage.
 Since I’ve got the firing pin out anyway, I go ahead and clean it and its channel, too, even though it’s rarely gunked up enough to really need a cleaning.

 Around this timeframe I’ll also go ahead and disassemble my spring/guide rod assembly, as well.
-It doesn’t seem to accumulate that much gunk, either, but it can be a significant source of friction and a good wipe-down every now and then doesn’t hurt.
+It doesn’t seem to accumulate that much gunk, either, but it can be a significant source of friction.
+Agood wipe-down every now and then doesn’t hurt.

 Every Year or 2,500 Rounds

-Roughly every 2,500 rounds (OK, in my case, almost exactly) every 2,500 rounds or every year (whichever comes first) I do a detailed cleaning.
+Roughly every 2,500 rounds (OK, in my case, almost exactly) every 2,500 rounds or every year (whichever comes first) I do detailed 1911 cleaning and maintenance.
+This includes fully disassembling the gun and cleaning each part.
 I also swap out my recoil spring.
 On my particular model Nighthawk recommends changing it every 7,500 rounds.
 Since I dry practice probably 50 “rounds” to every one I shoot, and because racking in dry practice inflicts wear and tear, I change it more often than the recommended live-round interval.

 This is also an excellent opportunity to inspect everything.
 You may notice that some internal parts, like your sear spring, for instance, exhibit a little rust.
 That might indicate taking the gun down for a detailed cleaning a little more often.
-I wipe everything down, brush off what I need to with a nylon brush, then coat everything in a nice coat of One-Shot.
+I wipe everything down and brush off what I need to with a nylon brush.
+I then coat everything in a nice coat of One-Shot.
 After the One-Shot dries I reassemble the gun and know she’s good to go for another 2,500 rounds.

 If you don’t know how to disassemble your 1911 it’s definitely with checking out this video BEFORE you begin… and keeping it handy during the process.